In a world overflowing with options, people don't choose the best product — they choose the one they trust most.

 Action Step

 Audit your brand story.
-If it doesn’t make someone feel something, it’s just decoration.
+Read your homepage out loud.
+If it doesn't make someone feel something — safety, excitement, confidence, belonging — it's just decoration.